ayesha-aftab-123/ConvoKit/doc/source/data_format.rst

 suggested by the collection name.
 These database documents store all the data for the cooresponding ConvoKit object.
 Each time an object is requested from a Corpus, e.g.
-``utt = corpus.get_utterance('0')``, a new ConvoKit object of the desired type is initilized with a connection to the cooresponding database document.
+``utt = corpus.get_utterance('0')``, a new ConvoKit object of the desired type is initialized with a connection to the cooresponding database document.
 When data is accessed from the object, e.g. ``txt = utt.text`` the live data is pulled from the database, ensuring the most recent and currently accurate version of any attribute is always returned.
 Moreover, when an attribute is modified, e.g. ``utt.text = 'I actually said *this*'``,